 Pioneer batches of Sota students enter the workforce

-Before the School of the Arts (Sota) opened in 2008, some parents were worried about sending their children to the new arts school for youth aged 13 to 18.
+Before the School of the Arts (Sota) opened in 2008,

 Common questions raised: Would their kids have a good shot at getting into a university?
 Would they get a solid enough foundation in the sciences and mathematics?
 Would they be able to find a job?